Pawcharz/Cybersecurity-Exam-Notes-GUT2025/Notes.md

     - Risk avoidance: Eliminating activities that pose unacceptable risks

 ### 5.2 Security Controls

+- **Definition and Types**
-Security controls are safeguards or countermeasures designed to protect information systems and data from security threats.
-They can be technical, administrative, or physical in nature.
+  - Security controls are safeguards or countermeasures designed to protect information systems and data from security threats
+  - Can be technical, administrative, or physical in nature
+  - Types:
+    - Preventive controls: Stop security incidents before they occur
+    - Detective controls: Identify security incidents when they occur
+    - Corrective controls: Mitigate the impact of security incidents

 - **Organizational Controls**
-  - Information security organization: Structured approach to managing security
+  - Information security organization: Dedicated security team with clear responsibilities
-  - Asset management: Systematic tracking and protection of organizational assets
+  - Asset management: Inventory and classification of all information assets
-  - Compliance: Adherence to relevant laws, regulations, and standards
+  - Compliance: Regular audits and documentation of compliance measures
-  - Change management: Controlled process for implementing system changes
+  - Change management: Formal process for system changes with impact assessment
-  - Working in secure areas: Physical security measures for sensitive operations
+  - Working in secure areas: Access control and monitoring of sensitive areas
-  - Asset handling: Procedures for managing sensitive information
+  - Asset handling: Secure storage and disposal procedures for sensitive data
-  - Information security roles: Defined responsibilities for security personnel
+  - Information security roles: Defined security officer and incident response duties

+- **ICT Infrastructure and Protection**
+  - Definition: **Information and Communication Technology (ICT)** infrastructure includes all hardware, software, networks, and data centers
+  - Protection measures:
+    - Physical security: Protection of physical assets
+    - Network security: Protection of network infrastructure
+    - Access control: Management of system access
+    - Data protection: Safeguarding sensitive information
+    - Backup systems: Ensuring data availability

 ## 6. Standards and Frameworks